 Encourages Mindfulness.
 A great bonus of exercise is that it provides the perfect opportunity to enjoy a mindful moment.
 While we work out, we can fully engage in the present moment instead of letting our mind run wild with worries.
 To get the best result, experts suggest doing rhythmic activities that engage the whole body like running, walking, swimming, dancing, rowing, or climbing.
 Helpguide.org suggests that “as you move, instead of continuing to focus on your thoughts, focus on the sensations in your limbs and how your breathing complements your movement.
 If your mind wanders to other thoughts, gently return to focusing on your breathing and movement.
 If walking or running, for example, focus on each step—the sensation of your feet touching the ground, the rhythm of your breath while moving, and the feeling of the wind against your face.”

 How To Be A Good Fitness Role Model

-It’s so important that we play actively with our kids, such as yoga, walking outdoors, jumping rope, and even fun indoor exercise games.
-Another important step you can take is to consistently exercise in front of your kids starting when they are babies to show them how importance physical fitness is.
+It’s so important that we play actively with our kids, such as yoga, walking outdoors, jumping rope, running on a treadmill, and even fun indoor exercise games.
+Another important step you can take is to consistently exercise in front of your kids starting when they are babies to show them how important physical fitness is.
 Finding time to exercise with kids can be challenging.
 But what if you had a virtual trainer that you could access anytime, anywhere?

 I’ve teamed up with a fantastic online program that is so incredibly convenient.
 OnlineGym4me is an online video platform backed by tennis superstar Ana Ivanovic and Technogym.
 It offers daily live and on-demand aerobics, general training, yoga, and pilates online video workouts.
 These video classes are perfect for busy moms who want to sneak a workout into their super busy schedule and exercise right from home, or even the playground.